Telcom Group is made up of three core teams, collectively focused on this single mission:

 We have a lot of great people at Telcom, and many more great partners and advisors.
 Here are some of our core team, responsible for building the company and maintaining its course:

-Director, Systems & Automation
+Group Systems & Automation

 Public Affairs & Corporate Operations

 Non Exec Director, Infrastructure Chairman of the Manchester LEP

 Non Exec Director, Node Head of JLL North

 Non Exec Director, Node Head of CBRE North

 At Telcom we are always on the look-out for talented new members for our team.
 Whether you are a coder, an engineer, a ‘people person,’ or you have anything else to offer that will help us achieve our vision, check out our jobs page for more information.

 Have empathy, be fair, communicate clearly, empower customers.

 We want our customers to love Telcom.
 To achieve that, we believe in openness, clarity and transparency.
 We live our values whether we’re in public or behind closed doors in the office; we demonstrate the high standards our customers expect, wherever we work.